How I was seduced into trying to fix education

 - An electronic scoring system, so feedback and resources could be delivered in real time.

-It took over 20 years (1996–2016), but we did it!
-And while we were doing it, we conducted research.
+It’s taken over 25 years, but we’ve achieved all four goals.
+And while we were pursuing these goals, we conducted research.
 In fact, our assessments have been used in dozens of research projects, including a 25 million dollar study of literacy conducted at Harvard, and numerous Ph.D. dissertations — with more on the way.

 What we’ve learned